binpash/pash/remote/README.md

-This system handles networked Pash operations, with a focus on CI.

-The system consists of a controller, and workers.
+This system handles networked Pash operations using a controller, and workers.
+Use for delegating project tasks (like CI) to remote hosts.

 ## Worker

-A worker is an EC2 instance that:
+A worker is an SSH-enabled host that:

 1. has a script located at `~/worker-script.sh` for the AMI's default user.
-2. has a tag named `Pash`.
-The value of the tag reflects the role of that instance in the project.
-3. will not run two instances of its script concurrently.
+2. will not run two instances of its script concurrently.

-The `workers` directory contains scripts that are each suitable for use in the first invariant.
-None of those scripts should depend on another.
+The `workers` directory contains suitable worker scripts.

 ## Controller

 The controller is a web server that controls workers.
 To start it, run `node controller/main.js`.

 ## Changelog

+### Jan 21 2021

+- Rename `ci` to `remote`
+- Use only vanilla SSH routes in the name of faster turnaround
+- Add directory for downloading reports

 ### Jan 20 2021